Order-to-Cash: The definitive guide to a complex process

 When things go wrong in the O2C process, profits and your team’s morale suffer.
 Managing angry customers is hard enough, but when the systems for dealing with errors, inefficiencies, compliance issues and reconciliation are just as painful and bulky, your O2C process can quickly spiral out of control.

 Fortunately, there are some excellent solutions to these challenges that make it easy to resolve problems or avoid them in the first place.
-That saves everyone time, energy and money, and grows your business with happy customers who return for more.
+That saves everyone time, energy and money while growing your business with happy customers who keep coming back.

-Subscription services often require complex invoicing processes that rely heavily on slow manual work.
-Whether it’s invoice creation, contract modifications, customization, or delivery, any opportunity to automate the process can save you time and money.
+Subscription services often require complex billing processes that rely heavily on slow manual work.
+Whether it’s invoice creation, contract modifications, customization or delivery, any opportunity to automate the process can save you time and money.

 Smart integrations extend your native ERP’s capabilities to automate all aspects of your invoicing and billing chain.
 By eliminating spreadsheets and one-by-one invoice adjustments, you can accelerate your entire O2C cycle while reducing costly errors.

-ZoneBilling is a great example of the value the perfect tech integration can provide.
-When New Zealand telecommunications giant Devoli experienced revenue growth from $12 million to $100 million in just 4-years, its legacy billing system was unable to keep up.
-The partnership with Zone & Co provided Devoli with seamless integration between NetSuite and existing familiar tools that supported current and future scalability needs, reducing the time spent on billing tasks
+ZoneBilling is a great example of the value the perfect tech stack can provide.
+When New Zealand telecommunications giant Devoli experienced revenue growth from $12 million to $100 million in just four years, its legacy billing system was unable to keep up.
+A partnership with Zone & Co provided Devoli with seamless integration between NetSuite and existing familiar tools that supported current and future scalability needs, reducing the time spent on billing tasks.

 The same ERP advantages that billing integrations provide can be leveraged to streamline payment processes as well.
-By maintaining an enterprise-wide data system, Accounts Receivable benefits from automation and error reduction as well.
+By maintaining an enterprise-wide data system, Accounts Receivable, Accounts Payable and leadership will also benefit from automation and error reduction.

 Another key feature of integrations that extend native ERP functionality is that they can break down data barriers between third-party payment platforms.
 That minimizes the number of logins your team needs to alternate between to get the information they need and prevents redundancies and mistakes in your O2C cycle.